 It can be frustrating trying to figure out who’s telling the truth.
 It can be tricky knowing who you can believe and who you should trust.
 The truth is that no one is telling the truth, and everyone is, except for the liars.
 This post explains why it’s essential to realize that truth is subjectivity.

 In Optimism Is Not Enough, I mentioned that truth is subjectivity, an idea Søren Kierkegaard* proposed.
 Kierkegaard is more than just a fun name to say.
 Kierkegaard was relativity before relativity* was cool!

-Last week, in Optimism Is Not Enough, I mentioned that Truth is Subjectivity, an idea proposed by Soren Kierkegaard.
-Kierkegaard is more than just a fun name to say.
-He was relativity when relativity wasn’t cool!
-It is important for us to realize the difference between reality and our perception of reality.
-We’ll appreciate that life (reality) can be different for each of us when we appreciate that truth is subjectivity.
+It is essential to realize the difference between reality and your perception of reality.
+You’ll appreciate that life (reality) can be different for each of us when you understand that truth is subjectivity.

-Discussing Soren Kierkegaard always gives you the chance to say cool words like Kierkegaardian and Existentialist.
-It opens the door to my cool catch phrase, “Who opened the Kierkegaard?”
+Discussing Søren Kierkegaard always gives you the chance to say fun words like Kierkegaardian and existentialist.
+It opens the door to one of my favorite catchphrases, “Who opened the Kierkegaard?”

 Worth a Tweet!
 Please.